gfarcas/gfarcas.github.io/_posts/2020-12-02-03-12-2020-terraform-in-oracle.md

 Install yum-config-manager to manage your repositories.

 `sudo yum install -y yum-utils`
 Use yum-config-manager to add the official HashiCorp Linux repository.

-`sudo yum-config-manager --add-repo https://rpm.releases.hashicorp.com/RHEL/hashicorp.repo`
+`sudo yum-config-manager --add-repo https://rpm.releases.hashicorp.com/RHEL/hashicorp.repo` Install.

-Install.

 `sudo yum -y install terraform`
+After finishing installing Terraform, you need to wait for the activation of the Oracle account before continuing on the next step

+To be continued...